 Before rolling on to change the folder’s view settings, let’s take a look at how folder templates work.
-You might have noticed that folders that contain pictures have a different view layout than that which contains videos or documents.
+You might have noticed that folders that contain pictures have a different view layout than those that contain videos or documents.
 This is the folder optimization technique in play which chooses one of the five templates for any folder based on the content that is stored in it.
 These templates are:

 - General Items – Applies to any folder that contains a mixed combination of files and other sub-folders.

-- Documents – Applies to the folders that contain documents (Word files, text files etc.)
+- Documents – Applies to the folders that contain documents (Word files, text files, etc.)

-- Pictures – Applies to the folders that contain image files (.jpg, .png files etc.)
+- Pictures – Applies to the folders that contain image files (.jpg, .png files, etc.)

-- Music – Applies to all such folders which contain music files (.mp3, .wav etc.)
+- Music – Applies to all such folders which contain music files (.mp3, .wav, etc.)

-- Videos – Applies to any folder that contains just video items (.mp4, .avi etc.)
+- Videos – Applies to any folder that contains just video items (.mp4, .avi, etc.)

 Whenever you create a new folder and put some files in it, Windows does its best to decide the folder template based on the content.
 If you’re storing mixed type of files in any folder, Windows automatically assigns General Items as the folder template.
 If you want to view any folder’s template, right-click the folder icon and open its Properties window.
 In here, navigate to the Customize tab where you can see the correct template optimized for the folder in question.

-Set a default Folder View for all folders
+Set a default Folder View for all folders in Windows

-Now that we are clear on basics, lets roll over to the task at hand.
+Now that we are clear on the basics, let’s roll over to the task at hand.
 You can apply a folder’s view settings to only those folders which are optimized for the same folder template type.
 Once the view layout is generalized for a folder template type (say, Music), every time you change the layout of file icons (from tile icons to large icons), the same will be reflected in other folders as well that are optimized for Music template.
 Now, you can follow the below steps to apply the folder view settings across a folder template type:

-1. Open File Explorer by using key combination Windows Key + E and navigate to the folder you want to use as a source for view layout settings.
+Open File Explorer by using key combination Windows Key + E and navigate to the folder you want to use as a source for view layout settings.

-4. Navigate to View tab in Folder Options window.
+Finally, navigate to View tab in Folder Options window.

-5. Click/Tap on Apply to Folders button.
+Click/Tap on Apply to Folders button.

-6. Click/Tap Yes on the confirmation window that pops up.
+Click/Tap Yes on the confirmation window that pops up.